rik-degraaff/LobThis/README.md

 To use:
  - Click on the Library of Babel icon at the top right while on any web page to find a page in the Library of Babel containing the text on your current page
- - To look for a certain paragraph or sentence on a page, select it and then click the icon.
+ - To look for a certain paragraph or sentence on a page, select it and then:
+   - Click the icon.
+OR
+   - Right click to bring up a context menu, where you can choose: "Look for selected text in the Library of Babel".

 More about the Library of Babel: http://libraryofbabel.info/